apache/trafficcontrol/traffic_control/clients/python/README.rst

 Development Dependencies
 ------------------------
 To install the development dependencies, first ensure that your system has ``pip`` and ``setuptools`` then use ``pip`` to install the development environment.

+.. note:: Currently, the development environment only "requires" `Pylint <https://www.pylint.org/>`_, which is a simple linter for which a configuration file is provided at :file:`traffic_control/clients/python/pylint.rc`.
+This linter might be nice to catch common mistakes, but is in no way enforced by the project at this time.
+Once Python2 support is dropped with the release of the Apache-TrafficControl package 2.0, it will hopefully be refined and put to use.
+In the meantime, feel free to use it - or not.

 .. code-block:: shell
 	:caption: Development Dependencies Installation